Top Businesses We Insure in the Food Service Businesses

 Breakdown coverage will pay for the expense emerging from:

 - The cost to repair or replace the damaged equipment

 - Business Income losses when a covered breakdown causes a partial or total business interruption when this option is purchased.

 - Other expenses incurred to limit loss or speed restoration

 - The cost to replace spoiled stock or materials

 - Ensuing damage to other property caused by the equipment breakdown (breakdown of equipment causes building damage-this is NOT covered on a property policy)

-Other insurance for the food and beverage industry
+Other types of food and beverage insurance in the industry

 Business auto insurance